-What Is Memorial Day and Why Do We Celebrate It?
+Memorial Day: When Is It and Why We Celebrate It

 It's not just the unofficial beginning of summer.

-Whether you’re observing Memorial Day by visiting the graves of fallen soldiers, having a barbecue at the beach or this year, hanging out at home because of the coronavirus pandemic, most of us actually don’t know very much about what the holiday is truly about or where the holiday originated.
-To brush up your knowledge, here are 15 things you never knew about Memorial Day.
+Whether you’re observing Memorial Day by visiting the graves of fallen soldiers, having a barbecue at the beach, or social distancing at home with a small group of family and friends and watching Memorial Day movies, most of us actually don’t know very much about the history of Memorial Day is truly about or where the holiday originated.
+What is Memorial Day really about?
+Keep reading to learn more.

 When is Memorial Day?

+So why do we celebrate Memorial Day?
 Memorial Day is considered a federal holiday in the United States in which we honor and mourn members of the military who have passed while serving in the United States Armed Forces.
 This is not to be confused with Veterans Day.

-Here’s is the difference between Memorial Day and Veterans Day.
+So, where did Memorial Day come from?
 Originally known as Decoration Day, Memorial Day began with an idea from General John Logan, as a way to honor the fallen soldiers of the Civil War.
-The first celebration on May 30, 1868 was held at Arlington National Cemetery with a crowd of 5,000 people decorating the graves of over 20,000 military personnel with flowers.
+The first celebration on May 30, 1868, was held at Arlington National Cemetery with a crowd of 5,000 people decorating the graves of over 20,000 military personnel with flowers.
+Various Washington officials, including General Ulysses S. Grant, presided over the ceremonies.
+After speeches, children from the Soldiers’ and Sailors’ Orphan Home, among others, made their way through the cemetery, strewing flowers on both Union and Confederate graves, reciting prayers, and singing hymns.
 Many also came prepared with a picnic lunch.
 The observance has since been expanded to remember the deceased soldiers of any and all wars.

 New York was the first state to declare Memorial Day an official holiday followed by other northern states, but the southern states had their own designated day to honor fallen Confederate soldiers.
 The observances remained separate until the completion of World War I when Memorial Day was changed to honoring the fallen Americans who fought in any war.
 In 1971, the date of the holiday was officially changed to the last Monday in May per the Uniform Monday Holiday Act.
 This act also moved other holidays such as President’s Day and Martin Luther King Jr. Day to consistently be on Mondays.
-Some southern states continue to honor the Confederate dead: January 19 in Texas; April 22 in Alabama and Georgia; April 26 in Florida; April 29 in Mississippi; May 10 in South Carolina; and June 3 in Louisiana, Kentucky, and Tennessee.
-Next, see how veterans have helped each other after the war, guaranteed to warm your heart.
+Some southern states continue to honor the Confederate dead: January 19 in Texas; April 26 in Alabama, Florida, Mississippi, and Georgia; May 10 in North and South Carolina; and June 3 in Louisiana, Kentucky, and Tennessee.